Juan Antonio Samaranch

-Juan Antonio Samaranch y Torelló, 1st Marquess of Samaranch (Catalan: Joan Antoni Samaranch i Torelló, [ʒuˈan ənˈtɔni səməˈɾaŋ]; 17 July 1920 – 21 April 2010) was a Spanish sports administrator under the Franco regime (1973–1977) who served as the seventh President of the International Olympic Committee (IOC) from 1980 to 2001.
+Juan Antonio Samaranch y Torelló, 1st Marquess of Samaranch (Catalan: Joan Antoni Samaranch i Torelló, [ʒuˈan ənˈtɔni səməˈɾaŋ]; 17 July 1920 – 21 April 2010) was a Spanish sports administrator under the Franco regime (1973–1977) who served as the seventh president of the International Olympic Committee (IOC) from 1980 to 2001.

 Life

 Juan Antonio Samaranch was born on 17 July 1920 in Barcelona as the third of six children in a wealthy Catalan family.
 In 1938, during the Spanish Civil War, he was conscripted to serve as a medical assistant in the Spanish Republican Armed Forces.
 Samaranch's political sympathies were for the Nationalists, and he deserted to Nationalist-held territory by way of France.
 On 1 December 1955, he married Maria Teresa Salisachs Rowe.
 With Salisachs Rowe, he had two children: Juan Antonio Junior, currently a member of the International Olympic Committee, and Maria Teresa.

 Samaranch started his studies at the Business School of Barcelona, which he completed in London and the US, and obtained a diploma from the Barcelona Higher Institute of Business Studies (IESE).
 During his studies, he practised roller hockey, for which he created World Championships in 1951 and which the Spanish team won.

 A member of the Falange in Francoist Spain, Samaranch held various political positions in municipal and national government: he became a city councilor for the city of Barcelona responsible for sport in 1954, then delegate for physical education and sport in the Spanish Parliament in 1967.
-Samaranch was appointed president of the provincial council of Barcelona in 1973, until he resigned four years later, when he was appointed Spanish Ambassador to the Soviet Union and Mongolia after the resumption of diplomatic relations between the two countries.
+Samaranch was appointed president of the provincial council of Barcelona in 1973, until he resigned four years later, when he was appointed Ambassador of Spain to the Soviet Union and Mongolia after the resumption of diplomatic relations between the two countries.

 Maintaining an active career within the Olympic Movement, Samaranch was elected vice-president of the International Mediterranean Games Committee for the second edition of the Games in Barcelona in 1955.
 On several occasions, he was appointed Chef de Mission: for the Winter Games in Cortina d'Ampezzo (1956), the Summer Games in Rome (1960), and the Summer Games in Tokyo (1964).
 For the Rome and Tokyo Games, he was also president of the Spanish delegation.
 Elected a member of the Spanish Olympic Committee in 1956, he became its president in 1967 until 1970.
 He was elected as an IOC member in 1966.
 Two years later, Avery Brundage appointed him head of protocol (1968–1975 and 1979–1980).
 A member of the executive board (1970–1978 and 1979–1980), he was IOC vice-president from 1974 to 1978.
 Elected to the IOC presidency in the first round of voting on 16 July 1980 at the 83rd Session, he succeeded Lord Killanin on 3 August that year.